Panic Attack vs. Anxiety Attack: Understanding the Differences

 • Fear of losing control or dying

 Unlike panic attacks, the term “anxiety attack” is not a clinical diagnosis in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders).
-However, it is commonly used to describe an episode of heightened anxiety that builds up gradually in response to stressors.
-Symptoms of an anxiety attack include:
+Instead, it’s a commonly used term to describe a heightened period of anxiety.
+These episodes are often triggered and typically come about from the individual ruminating about whatever triggered them.

 • Excessive worry or fear